CE speaks on the Fifth Report of the Constitutional Development Task Force

 The package allows for greater public participation in both elections.
 It broadens the electorate base and increases democratic representation.
 It is a significant step forward in our democratic development.
 I fully support the proposals, and hope they will be supported by the community.

-society.
-The package also helps to maintain prosperity and stability by ensuring that our political system can continue to develop in a sustainable manner.
+also helps to maintain prosperity and stability by ensuring that our political system can continue to develop in a sustainable manner.
 An opinion poll commissioned by the Task Force, and undertaken by the Central Policy Unit, shows that a majority of Hong Kong people support the proposals.
 This package is not being imposed on the public.
-Rather, it is built
+Rather, it is built upon the

-in terms of timing, methodology and structure.
+timing, methodology and structure.
 Also, for our political system to move forward, including any timetable to achieve universal suffrage, we constitutionally require a consensus among the Central Authority, the Chief Executive and the Legislative Council.
 In addition, implementing universal suffrage requires comprehensive support measures.
-In my Policy Address last
+In my Policy Address last week, I

 Ends/Wednesday, October 19, 2005